 In the summers of 2018 and 2019, the oak woodland at Ruskin Land was the venue for the annual Studio in the Woods project, hosted by the Wyre Community Land Trust.
 Studio in the Woods is an ongoing education and research project established in 2005.
 It was founded and is convened by Piers Taylor (Invisible Studio) with Kate Darby (Kate Darby Architects), Meredith Bowles (Mole) and Gianni Botsford (Gianni Botsford Architects) as a vehicle to test ideas through making at 1:1.
 At Ruskin Land the challenge was to work only with waste wood, the timber that otherwise had no commercial value or purpose.

 Each year the founders have been joined by a number of other practitioners and academics in leading workshops with students (architects, makers, artists, academics) over 3 or 4 days in summer time.
-For more information and films about this remarkable project, on Ruskin Land and elsewhere, see here.
+To watch a film about this remarkable project, see below.